BOOKING CONDITIONS FOR EARLY BOOKING 2018-19 (bookings made up to 31/7/2018)

 the booking (‘the party leader’) must complete and sign our booking form.
 Alternatively he/she can book online via our website www.leski.com.
 The party leader must be authorised to make the booking on the basis of these Booking Conditions by all persons named on the booking and by their parent or guardian for all party members who are under 18 when the booking is made.
 By signing the booking form/submitting the online booking (as applicable) the party leader confirms that he/she is so authorised.
 The party leader is responsible for making all payments due to us and must be at least 18 when the booking is made.
 The payments referred to in clause 2 below must also be paid to us at the time of booking.
 Once we have received your booking and all appropriate payments, we will, subject to availability, confirm your holiday by issuing a confirmation invoice.
 This invoice will be sent to the party leader or your travel agent.
 If you have booked online we will send the confirmation invoice by email.
 If you have not booked online we will send it by post unless you have requested that we send it by email or you have made a late booking and we have advised you that we will send the confirmation invoice by email.
 The party leader is responsible for ensuring that all contact details, including postal and email addresses are correct and where email addresses have been given to us that these are checked regularly.
 Please check this invoice carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies in any document within ten days of our sending it out (five days for tickets).
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
 The only exception to this requirement to meet costs is where the mistake in question was made by us and there is good reason why you did not tell us about it within these time limits.
 Please note: If the information given to us by you at the time of booking is subsequently found to be incorrect (for example child ages, past customer discounts) we will re-issue your holiday confirmation to show the correct details and any applicable increase in prices.
 You must pay any resulting increase in the holiday price.
 If you wish to, you may contact us by e-mail for any of the reasons mentioned in these booking conditions (for example, to request an amendment) providing you do so to email@example.com.

-2. Payment In order to confirm your booking, a deposit of £175 per person (or full payment if booking within eight weeks of departure) must be paid at the time of booking.
-If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking (you must be insured – please see clause 7 on the subject of insurance).
-NB If you book online, deposits (and insurance premiums if applicable) must be paid online by credit or debit card at the time of booking.
+2. Payment In order to confirm your booking, a deposit of £200 per person (or full payment if booking within eight weeks of departure) must be paid at the time of booking (you must be insured – please see clause 7 on the subject of insurance).
+NB If you book online, deposits must be paid online by credit or debit card at the time of booking.
 The date the balance of the cost of your holiday is due will be shown on the confirmation invoice.
 Reminders are not sent.
 NB Balance payments can be paid online or offline regardless of how the booking was made.
 If you do not wish to pay your balance online please telephone us on 01484 548996 with your debit or credit card details or send us a cheque at the address shown above.
-Payments made by credit card attract a 2% fee.
 If paying by cheque please send 2 cheques only – one for the total of the deposit(s) and one for the total of the balance(s) due in respect of each members of your party.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we are entitled to assume that you wish to cancel your booking.
 In this case, we will be entitled to keep all deposits paid or due at that date.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 6 depending on the date we reasonably treat your booking as cancelled.
 For flight inclusive bookings, all monies paid to one of our authorised travel agents for your holiday with us will be held on our behalf until they are paid to us or refunded to you.

 3. Your contract A binding contract between us comes into existence when we dispatch our confirmation invoice to the party leader or your travel agent.
 This contract and all matters arising out of it are governed by English law.
 We both agree that any dispute, claim or other matter which arises out of or in connection with this contract or your holiday will be dealt with by the Courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the Courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any dispute, claim or other matter of any description which arises between us governed by the law of Scotland/ Northern Ireland as applicable (but if you do not so choose, English law will apply).